Great Eating in France

 Nice

 And while you are in Provence, a visit to Nice is compulsory because there are many dining and drinking treasures here.
 For many, many years we have been dropping into Nice to dine at one of the smallest restaurants in France, namely La Merenda.
 The food here is authentic local cuisine prepared by a former Michelin-starred chef from the Negresco Hotel, Dominique Le Stanc.
-Until recently you could only book by turning up, as there is no phone, but we notice that they now accept bookings via Instagram!
-See our longer story here for more about this treasure and how the food conforms to the stringent requirements laid down by the former disgraced mayor of Nice, Jacques Médec, in his famous book entitled Cuisine Niçoise.

 There is also a higher end, Michelin starred restaurant that we really love in Nice.
 Pure & V is under the watchful eye of owner Vanessa Massé.
 Both of the meals we have had here have been exceptional and the wine matches were perfect.
-We are looking forward to returning this year (2023).
+We are looking forward to returning this year (2024).

-Another compulsory stop for us is the lovely Le Canon run by Sébastien Perinetti along with his very talented chef Elmahdi Mobarik.
+Another compulsory stop for us in Nice is the lovely Le Canon run by Sébastien Perinetti along with his very talented chef Elmahdi Mobarik.
 Together they source amazingly good produce from local suppliers whether it be vegetables or incredibly fresh fish, and match their dishes to the selection of France’s best natural wines.

 There is also a very good place to gorge on ice creams and sorbets called Néron Glacier which we have been enjoying on our visits to Nice.
 The glacier products are of the highest quality and the pastries are very good as well.